 - If you choose to use a private encryption key, please keep a copy safe.
 If you ever forget it, Backblaze will be unable to help you regain access to the encrypted backup.

 - Prepare your restore FIRST THING as soon as you realize you have lost data.
 Don't procrastinate, and don't do any other steps before preparing a restore.
 If you have any problems, contact Backblaze support to work through the issues, restores are our number one priority.
-When your restore is ready, make sure you download the zip to a working computer as soon as possible because Backblaze only keeps your restores around for seven days then securely deletes them.
+When your restore is ready, download or copy the data as soon as possible, and verify you have all of the data you may want or need.